 Brenna felt the blood rush from her face.

 “Ye understand me?”

 “Let me see.
-You seem to think I’m something called an incubus from the Netherworld and you in\0xADvited the Prince of Darkness, whoever he is, to feast on my liver.
+You seem to think I’m something called an incubus from the Netherworld and you invited the Prince of Darkness, whoever he is, to feast on my liver.
 Ja, girl, I think I understand you.”